 Following citizens' jury recommendations, Jersey politicians have approved the principle of legalising assisted dying in the island on 24 November 2021.
-Plans to draft legislation were amended so a further debate on processes and safeguards is due to be held in 2022.
-If those proposals are backed then a draft law could be discussed and voted on in 2023.
+A public debate on the procedure and security rules is currently taking place.
+If this supports the proposals of the citizens' jury, a draft law could be discussed and voted on in 2023.

 In Spring 2021, a citizens' jury has voted overwhelmingly in favour of changing the law on assisted dying.
 78.3 per cent of the citizens' jury participants voted in favour of allowing assisted dying for adults under certain conditions.
 However, strict rules should be followed.
 A majority of 69.6 per cent also believed that assisted dying should be available for people with an incurable disease or unbearable suffering.
 22 per cent felt that this option should be limited to the terminally ill.